-Please don’t think that if you’ve seen the movie you’ve read the book.
-In many cases the movie and the book are completely different.
-And you miss the beautiful way the words are threaded together when you opt for the movie instead of the book.
+I have never read a book that was better than its movie, so please don’t think that if you’ve seen the movie you’ve read the book.
+In many cases, the movie and the book are completely different.
+When you skip reading and opt for the movie instead of the book, you miss the beautiful way the words are threaded together bu the author.
 I like to think of the difference between a movie and a book, like the difference between fast food and food made from scratch.
 Scratch cooking has more nourishment.
-The book has more nourishment for the mind than the movie.
+The original book has more nourishment for the mind than the movie.

 These are some of our very favorite stories to read in December and January.
 Let me know if I picked one of your favorites, too.